Cycling Holidays – 20 Top Travel Tips

 It’s Austria’s best-kept secret, but one which we’re keen to share because it really is fabulous scenic cycling on a brilliant dedicated cycle path that’s pretty easy-going too.

 A pedal from the area south of Salzburg along to the vineyards of Styria and the Slovenian borders will take you anything between 7 to 9 days, we’ve put together tours of different lengths to help and let you go the extra mile if you like.
 And who can resist a good Austrian helping of ‘Kaffee und Kuchen’?
 (Mike recommends the Streusel cake, but will share other options and be delighted to share notes if you try the trip for yourself!)

-Whatever Brexit may or may not bring, why not go borderless on your next European cycling holiday?
-Using a euro debit card, drawing on a euro-denominated nominee account like ‘borderless’ accounts from Transferwise are a great way to hold and manage money overseas.
-(Please note - these accounts are not covered by FSCS, so not recommended for large sums over extended periods).
+Whatever Brexit may or may not have brought, why not go borderless on your next European cycling holiday?
+Using a euro debit card, drawing on a euro-denominated nominee account like ‘borderless’ accounts from Wise are a great way to hold and manage money overseas.
+(Please note – these accounts are not covered by FSCS, so not recommended for large sums over extended periods).

 For those moments when the going has unexpectedly got a bit too rough or when you just didn’t see that pothole coming.